 Easy marinara sauce

-What makes this recipe easy and delicious is that we use canned crushed tomatoes, fresh herbs, and fresh onion and garlic.
+The canned crushed tomatoes are delicious, and when paired with fresh herbs, fresh onion, and garlic, crushed tomatoes give the recipe that classic marinara texture and flavor.
 You won’t have a lot of chopping to do, and once you get the pot going, you’ll have time to get the rest of your dinner ready.

 While fresh tomatoes have the best flavor when they’re in season, using canned tomatoes in this recipe makes the recipe more versatile and great all year round